Alex998S/Project-management/README.md

 # Wep app for managing and tracking project tasks

+> [!NOTE]
+> The project is not finished yet; more features and polishing still need to be done.
+Currently, the main focus is on functionality.
+After most of the features are completed, I will redesign the UI.

 ## Main features
 - a workspace can be shared with multiple users